mudechs/cotrack/README.md

 - Password: Nkz8289TMU

 ## API
 There can be created Tickets from other Applications.
-As identifiers are used two fields:
+As identifiers are used 3 fields:

 ### E-Mail
 The JSON key `email` will be checked and assigned against a active user in the cotrack database.